Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 + **BGInfo**: The **BGInfo** extension is applied to all VMs.
 + **Antimalware**: The **iaaSAntimalware** extension is applied to all VMs with basic scheduled scan and exclusion settings.

+## Deployment

+You can deploy this template in one of two ways:

++ Click the "Deploy to Azure" button to open the deployment UI in the Azure portal
++ Execute the PowerShell script at https://raw.githubusercontent.com/Rainier-MSFT/Entra_ZTNA_Lab/main/Base-config_3-vm/scripts/Deploy-TLG.ps1 on your local computer.

+Prior to deploying the template, have the following information ready:

++ A DNS label prefix for the URLs of the public IP addresses of your virtual machines.
+These URLs are generated for each virtual machine in your deployment in the format _\<DNS label prefix\>\<VM hostname\>.\<region\>.cloudapp.azure.com_.
+Enter this label in the __Dns Label Prefix__ field after clicking the __Deploy to Azure__ button or for the value of the __dnsLabelPrefix__ variable in the template parameters file.

 ## Solution notes
 <details>
   <summary>Expand</summary>